Automating processes with

 cron "dot" directories help to automate processes quickly.
 These show up as directories that the

 cron system calls based on their naming conventions.
-They are run differently, however, based on the process assigned to call them,
+These run differently, however, based on the process assigned to call them,

 cron.
 The default behavior is to use

-anacron, but this can be changed by a server, workstation or notebook administrator.
+anacron, but this is changeable by a server, workstation or notebook administrator.

 As stated in the introduction,